MathematicGuy/RemoteObsidian/Project Skin/WebDev/WebDev_Learn/CSS/CSS Flex Box.md

 note: Flexbox has no justify-items, only css grid
++ Allow you to ultilize all the room in the container
 ---
 **Justify, Flex -> Follow the Main-Axis**
 	Main Axis is Horizontal axis